learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ### Making the Divs Visible

-If you use the inspector or look at the file in your text editor, you'll see that the basic file stucture is there.
+If you use the inspector or look at the file in your text editor, you'll see that the basic file structure is there.
 So why can't we see anything?
 That's because the divs have no styling on them right now.
 And that's because we never told the browser to include a CSS file that would apply any styles.